chsxf/mfx.wiki.mirror/Setting-Up-Your-First-App.md

   ... and other things
 ```

-## Adding the App Folder
+## Adding the App Folders

-Apps, constituting the "application layer" of any website based on MFX, are located in their own folder.
-Add a folder named `application` at the root level and a `config` folder in it.
+App files, constituting the "application layer" of any website based on MFX, are located in their own folders.
+Add two folders named `application` and `config` at the root level.

 > [!NOTE]
 > Your webserver should serve your website from the `application` folder directly.
-This will make other folders like `vendors` unreachable.
+This will make other folders like `vendor` or `config` unreachable.

 You should end up with this folder structure:

 ```
 📁 application
 📁 config
 📁 vendor
   📄 autoload.php
   📁 chsxf